jkutner/lein-jruby/README.md

 Eventually, an excplicit dependencies on a particular version of ruby in your project.clj will override this.
 But for now it's pegged to 1.6.7

+## Using RubyGems

+The plugin is intened to work without a local installation of JRuby.
+It uses the JRuby provided by the `org.jruby/jruby-complete`.
+Thus, there won't be a natural RubyGems installation directory.
+Instead, `lein-jruby` will install all your Gems to the `.lein-gems` directory under your project's root.

+When you run:

+    lein jruby gem install json

+You'll see this:

+    project-root/
+    `-- .lein-gems/
+        `-- rubygems/
+            |-- bin/
+            |-- cache/
+            |-- doc/
+            |-- gems/
+                `-- json-1.6.6-java
+            `-- specifications/

+And if you install via Bundler it will be a little different (there will be a `jruby` dir instead of a `rubygems` dir).
+But it will all be under `.lein-gems`.
+Eventually this will be configurable.

 ## TODO

 +  add hooks